 Multinational and global businesses often have no choice but to turn to outsourcing due to the sheer scale of their output and workforce.
 For example, HR service providers like CloudPay work with companies to identify common challenges, costs, and obstacles involved in payroll systems across a large enterprise.

 Additionally, today, many businesses use IT outsourcing to fulfill their tech support needs, and many surveys show the percentage of total IT work that is outsourced increasing year on year.
+Also, with companies like particle.io, it has become even easier to get technological services done from outside of your business in order to connect, manage, and extract product data.
 So what exactly are the advantages of using an outside contractor to meet your company’s IT requirements?
 Here are what we feel are the three key advantages of outsourcing.

 1. Reduce your IT spend.
 Every company has different IT needs, but for many businesses, IT outsourcing can save money compared to hiring and maintaining an in-house IT support team.
 How much might you save?
 It’s very much dependent on the nature and size of your business, but some sources estimate that it’s possible to save between 25% and 40% of your IT spend by outsourcing.
 Contracting out your IT support also makes your spending predictable – most IT contractors charge a fixed monthly fee for the agreed level of service.